 There is a wide-spread belief, particularly in the West, that the ideal of the Theravada, which they conveniently identify with Hinayana¹, is to become an Arahant while that of the Mahayana is to become a Bodhisattva and finally to attain the state of a Buddha.
 It must be categorically stated that this is incorrect.
 This idea was spread by some early Orientalists at a time when Buddhist studies were beginning in the West, and the others who followed them accepted it without taking the trouble to go into the problem by examining the texts and living traditions in Buddhist countries.
 But the fact is that both the Theravada and the Mahayana unanimously accept the Bodhisattva ideal as the highest.

 What Ven.
 Dr. Walpola Rahula said is correct, and this belief that Bodhisattva ideal in Mahayana only truly needs to be taken into context.
-Theravada does support people becoming Bodhisattva’s, however it still differs from Mahayana.
-In Mahayana the belief is that for true liberation of all sentient beings, everyone eventually needs to be on this path (thus, Bodhisattva’s one and all).
-In contrast, Theravada supports that anyone can be a Bodhisattva, however it is usually for “exceptional” people who can become one (perhaps some Dharma teachers, etc.).
-Theravada does not recognize that everyone needs to be a Bodhisattva (and later a Buddha) in order for liberation (Nirvana) and that the Bodhisattva Path in Mahayana is “unrealistic” to them.
+Theravada does support people becoming Bodhisattva’s; however, it still differs from Mahayana.
+In Mahayana, the belief is that for true liberation of all sentient beings, everyone eventually needs to be on this path (thus, Bodhisattva’s everyone).
+In contrast, Theravada supports that anyone can be a Bodhisattva, however it is usually for “exceptional” people who can become one (some Dharma teachers, etc.).
+Theravada does not recognize that everyone needs to be a Bodhisattva (and later a Buddha) for liberation (Nirvana) and that the Bodhisattva Path in Mahayana is “unrealistic” to them.
 Whereas Mahayana does say the Bodhisattva Path is inherently necessary because individual enlightenment is not possible as taught in Theravada.